floooh/floooh.github.io/_drafts/2020-04-22-sokol-spring-2020-update.md

 - have SPIRVCross translate this decorated SPIRV bytecode back to GLSL
 - the resulting output GLSL source (with decoration) is again compiled to SPIRV

-...not exactly elegant, but it works nicely and isn't that much slower (still faster than - for instance - creating Metal bytecode via sokol-shdc, because this needs to invoke the Metal compiler as external tool).
+...not exactly elegant, but it works :D

 And that's all I think.
 Some time in the next few days I will slap a tag on the current sokol-gfx master branch (as well as sokol-tools and sokol-samples),